KonstantinosKolokythas/Analytics-Tools-Setup/README.md

 # Objective of this Repository

-This purpose of this repository is to create a simple and easily accesible place with all the important information needed to install useful data analytics & programming tools.
+The purpose of this repository is to create a simple and easily accesible place with all the important information needed to install useful data analytics & programming tools.

 ## Data analytics & tools, their importance and future